-Interested parties contact the Facility Management Team at email@example.com.
+Interested parties fill the request form.
 We welcome projects from academia, private, and government sectors, and requesters from diverse backgrounds or career stages.

-Projects are assessed by our Facility Steering Committee and prioritized based on scientific merit, potential impact, and availability capacity (facility, personnel, expertise).
+Proposals are assessed and prioritized based on scientific merit, potential impact, and availability capacity (facility, personnel, expertise).